ocsi0520/sentivisor-frontend/README.md

 Each part is a standalone unit of the application (except the shared folder), therefore I made them as [separate typescript projects](https://www.typescriptlang.org/docs/handbook/project-references.html).

+You can read more about these parts from the perspective of manifest.json [here](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Anatomy_of_a_WebExtension).

 To build the entire app check out [this doc](./docs/build-entire-app.md).